Foundations of Static and Dynamic Absolute Concentration Robustness: Introduction

 \section{Introduction}

-This work is concerned with the conditions required for {\em \bf empirical robustness} of the measured concentration of a specific species participating in a reaction network (or an interaction network).
-By robustness, we mean that the measured value of the long-term dynamics of that species remains unchanged even when other conditions, especially the concentration of reagents, go through dramatic changes.
+This work is concerned with the conditions required for {\em \bf empirical robustness} of the concentration of a species in a reaction network.
+By empirical robustness, we mean that the measured value of a species concentration in the long run remains unchanged even when other conditions, especially the initial concentrations of reagents, change dramatically.
 Shinar, Alon, and Feinberg considered ``{\em the robustness of {\bf equilibrium} species concentrations against fluctuations in the overall reactant supply}'' \cite{shinar2009sensitivity} (bold fonts and italics ours).
-Our goal is to broaden the inquiry by studying the {\bf dynamics of the system}, not {\it only} the equilibrium values, and carefully considering issues related to convergence to a robust value.
-In the process, our study will begin to cover far-from-equilibrium systems as well as equilibrating systems.
+Our goal is to broaden the inquiry by studying the {\bf dynamics of the system}, not {\it merely} the equilibrium values.
+This requires careful consideration of issues related to convergence to a robust value.
+Moreover, since we want to allow arbitrary initial conditions, we must consider global dynamics of the system, a task much more difficult than studying the location of steady states.

-We first describe the presence of empirical robustness in a biochemical system and the means of its experimental detection.
-This will take the form of an idealized experimental design.
-Next, we describe mathematical modeling of a biochemical system and raise the question about which mathematical property most closely reflects empirical robustness.
-We review one of the most notable attempts towards addressing this question and then we present an alternative approach with a view towards capturing a true likeness of empirical robustness.
+We first describe robustness in a biochemical system and the means of its experimental detection via an idealized experimental design.
+Then we discuss the mathematical property that closely reflects empirical robustness.

-{\bf An idealized experimental and statistical design to identify empirical robustness in a biochemical system.}
+{\bf An idealized experimental design to detect species robustness in a biochemical system} (see Figure \ref{fig:ryho3uhoehgr}).